-The implementation of the whole grain-rich requirement was phased in over a period of three SYs.
+The implementation of the whole grain-rich requirement was phased in over a period of three school years.
 Half of the grains offered in the NSLP were required to be whole grain-rich effective July 1, 2012 (SY 2012-2013).
 Half of the grains offered in the SBP were required to be whole grain-rich effective July 1, 2013 (SY 2013-2014).
 All grains offered in the NSLP and SBP were required to be whole grain-rich effective July 1, 2014 (SY 2014-2015).

 FNS appreciates the efforts of school nutrition professionals to offer healthier meals that meet regulatory requirements and are appealing to children.
 FNS has facilitated each phase of implementation of the whole grain-rich requirement.
 Our efforts have included providing training, developing technical assistance resources, and allowing flexibility to offer enriched pasta in SY 2014-2015 and SY 2015-2016 to SFAs that demonstrate hardship in obtaining compliant whole grain-rich pasta products that meet the established criteria and are accepted by students.
-In addition, The Department of Agriculture (USDA) Foods has offered a variety of whole grain and whole grain-rich options to support schools that experience challenges obtaining these items in their area.
+In addition, The U.S. Department of Agriculture (USDA) Foods has offered a variety of whole grain and whole grain-rich options to support schools that experience challenges obtaining these items in their area.
 However, some SFAs have continued to experience difficulty procuring and/or serving whole grain-rich foods, in general.
-Industry may need additional time to develop a more expansive range of whole grain-rich products that are widely accepted by students.
+Additionally, industry may need additional time to develop a more expansive range of whole grain-rich products that are widely accepted by students.

-Exemption from Whole Grain-Rich Requirement in School Years 2014-2015 and 2015-2016
+Exemption from Whole Grain-Rich Requirement in School Year 2016-2017

 The progression to offer all whole grain-rich grains in school meals represents a significant transition for industry, Program operators, and students.
-The authority provided to the Secretary and State agencies in Public Law 113-235 offers interested State agencies the opportunity to provide SFAs that demonstrate hardship in procuring specific whole grain-rich products the ability to seek exemptions for one or more products.
-Therefore, for the remainder of SY 2014-2015 and in SY 2015-2016, a State agency may approve an SFA's exemption request for specific products if the SFA can demonstrate hardship(s) in procuring, preparing, or serving compliant whole grain-rich products that are accepted by students.
+The authority provided to the Secretary and State agencies in Public Law 114-113 offers interested State agencies the opportunity to provide SFAs that demonstrate hardship in procuring specific whole grain-rich products the ability to seek exemptions for one or more products.
+Therefore, for the remainder of SY 2015-2016 and for the entirety of SY 2016-2017, a State agency may approve an SFA's exemption request for specific products if the SFA can demonstrate hardship(s) in procuring, preparing, or serving compliant whole grain-rich products that are accepted by students.
 The temporary exemptions are allowed for any type of grain product(s), (e.g., pasta, bread, brown rice, etc.) and for one or more different products.

 State agencies that elect to provide exemptions must notify their FNS Regional Office and provide a copy of their exemption process prior to implementation.